Freephone helpline: 0800 917 8495

 It is not uncommon for someone with vascular EDS to attend their local Emergency Department, only to find that the medical staff have very little of no knowledge of the condition, they might suggest they know about Ehlers Danlos syndrome (EDS) when in fact they probably know absolutely nothing about the vascular type.

-You and/or your caregiver will need to become patient advocates.
+You and/or your caregiver will need to become self-advocates.
 Advocacy is important because it may reduce the chances of errors, incorrect discharge and harm to a vEDS patient.
 Primarily, nurses may need to speak on behalf of you and/or your caregiver and collaborate with the healthcare team.

 Being a self-advocate means learning how to be direct about what you think you may need in terms of your treatment plan.
 It also means listening and learning from your health care providers, all of whom are experts in their fields.
 From these discussions, you and your medical team can develop a plan that works for you.
 Being a self-advocate also means asking for help when you need it.